grousewood-games/solforge/README.md

 - Fun bonus modes.
 - Unfriendly deckbuilder.
 - Best played on a desktop monitor with standard resolution (1080p non-retina) and a pointer device.
-- Tablet / retina _works_ but has significant issues at the moment.
+- Tablet / retina _works_ but has some issues at the moment.
   - Fonts in the game field can be blurry or offset.
   - Tablet screen dimensions can be a poor fit for the layout.
   - Loading and saving constructed deck files is highly suspect.
+  - Feel free to log issues with your bad experiences; I'm limited with what devices I can test on.

 ## Legal Stuff